 I wanted to fight injustice and serve the poorest of the poor, and create structures that would alleviate poverty and provide long-term opportunities and health.
 But at the same time, I wanted to bring my faith into every aspect of addressing the physical needs, knowing that true peace, healing, justice and life to the full is only found in Christ.
 So, I was in a gray area… not a missionary but also not content to focus only on physical needs and solutions.

 Because I didn’t see myself as a missionary, and also because I had no desire to raise personal support, I decided that I’d probably find my best contribution with a relief and development agency, and pursued employment with USAID and some other governmentally funded programs.
 I figured that I’d be able to share my faith and live missionally in whatever role or organization I joined.

 During this season of applying, I was in the middle of my second year-long stint overseas with a mission organization.
 I was focused on economic development in some of the most impoverished neighborhoods along the US-Mexican border.
-As I struggled to reconcile the injustices and extreme poverty that I was dealing with on a daily basis, I was struck the immense benefit of being a staff member of a Christian organization, where all of the staff had a shared Christian worldview and values as we tackled some of the hardest poverty situations as well as great spiritual openness that we’d ever face.
+As I struggled to reconcile the injustices and extreme poverty that I was dealing with on a daily basis, I was struck by the immense benefit of being a staff member of a Christian organization, where all of the staff had a shared Christian worldview and values as we tackled some of the hardest poverty situations as well as great spiritual openness that we’d ever face.
 I was grateful to be with an organization that was built around sharing and integrating the gospel in both word and deed.